-Acquisitions that were considered business combinations were primarily located in the Permian Basin.
+Acquisitions that included proved oil and natural gas properties were considered business combinations and were primarily located in the Permian Basin.
 The cash portion of the consideration paid for these acquisitions was funded with borrowings under the Credit Facility and funds from operating activities.
-Acquisition related costs of \$0.2 million were expensed and included in the General and administrative line item of the consolidated statement of operations for the year ended December 31, 2018.
+Acquisition related costs of \$0.2 million were expensed and included in the General and administrative expense line item of the consolidated statement of operations for the year ended December 31, 2018.
 The following table summarizes these acquisitions which were considered business combinations: